eee-Andrew/SynthPark/README.md

 </p>

-**SynthPark** leverages synthetic data generated in Unity 3D to address the scarcity of real-world aerial datasets for truck parking occupancy prediction in autonomous logistics.
-A YOLOv11-based object detection model is trained on this dataset, achieving robust performance in identifying trucks and parking spots under diverse conditions.
-This project is free and open-source, encouraging collaborative development and innovation.
+**SynthPark**  harnesses Unity 3D to generate a high-quality synthetic dataset, tackling the scarcity of real-world aerial datasets for truck parking occupancy prediction in autonomous logistics.
+This dataset, designed with diverse conditions and realistic elements, supports the development of object detection solutions.
+This project is free and open-source, fostering collaborative innovation and data-driven advancements.

 ## Features
 - **Synthetic Dataset**: A realistic 250m x 90m parking lot environment with dynamic lighting, occlusions, and varied camera angles.